alexvoss/mkdocs-material-fork/docs/insiders/runtime-and-cancellation.md

 !!! warning "GitHub deletes private forks"

-    Please note that once you loose your collaborator status, [GitHub will automatically delete your private fork] of the Insiders repository, so you may want to take steps to ensure that you have a local backup.
+    Please note that once you lose your collaborator status, [GitHub will automatically delete your private fork] of the Insiders repository, so you may want to take steps to ensure that you have a local backup.